 Despite heavily punctuating pretty much anything I ever say with references to the ZX Spectrum, I’ve never really written very much about retro gaming for some reason.
-It does tend come up in Looks Unfamiliar quite a lot – you can hear Phil Catterall on Platoon here, Garreth F. Hirons on Saboteur here and Frankie Goes To Hollywood here, Mark Thompson on Crash ZX Spectrum here, Jem Roberts on Dizzy here, Martin Ruddock on The Fairy Tale Adventure here, Samira Ahmed on Thro’ The Wall here, Jonny Morris on the BBC Micro Welcome cassette here, Emma Burnell on The Lords Of Midnight here, Stephen Brotherstone and Dave Lawrence on Deus Ex Machina here, Michael Livesley on Clumsy Colin Action Biker here, Paul Putner on the Vectrex Arcade System here, Pete Prodge on Curse Of Sherwood here, Anna Cale on Rogue here and Paul Abbott on the Commodore Plus/4 here – and I always seem to have plenty to say on the subject, suggesting that all of those unrelenting afternoons spent trying to get into the place that was ‘too full for you to enter’ in The Hobbit were not quite so much of a waste of effort after all.
+It does tend come up in Looks Unfamiliar quite a lot – you can hear Phil Catterall on Platoon here, Garreth F. Hirons on Saboteur here and Frankie Goes To Hollywood here, Mark Thompson on Crash ZX Spectrum here, Jem Roberts on Dizzy here, Martin Ruddock on The Fairy Tale Adventure here, Samira Ahmed on Thro’ The Wall here, Jonny Morris on the BBC Micro Welcome cassette here, Emma Burnell on The Lords Of Midnight here, Stephen Brotherstone and Dave Lawrence on Deus Ex Machina here, Michael Livesley on Clumsy Colin Action Biker here, Paul Putner on the Vectrex Arcade System here, Pete Prodge on Curse Of Sherwood here, David Smith on Torin’s Passage here, Lisa Parker and Andrew Trowbridge on Pitfall! here, Anna Cale on Rogue here and Paul Abbott on the Commodore Plus/4 here – and I always seem to have plenty to say on the subject, suggesting that all of those unrelenting afternoons spent trying to get into the place that was ‘too full for you to enter’ in The Hobbit were not quite so much of a waste of effort after all.